redawg/eda-demo/README.md

-# Steps for using the Dynatrace plugin with Event Driven Ansible
+# Steps for Demoing the Dynatrace plugin with Event Driven Ansible

 ## This repo can be used to demo Event Driven Ansible with the Dynatrace plugin.
 This demo features:
 1. Event Driven Ansible Controller